-The Hudson’s Bay Company, which celebrates its 350th anniversary this year, had an immense economic impact on Orkney in a time of otherwise little opportunity, providing income and employment locally and to many hundreds of men who went to work for it in northern Canada.
+The Hudson’s Bay Company, which celebrated its 350th anniversary last year, had an immense economic impact on Orkney in a time of otherwise little opportunity, providing income and employment locally and to many hundreds of men who went to work for it in northern Canada.

 The voyage from Stromness to the James Bay area of Hudson Bay in the early 1800s was long and arduous.
 The officers and crews on board the Company’s ships may have been in fine condition when they set out, but by the time they had completed that Atlantic crossing many were in a depleted state.